S. Korea leads men's beauty market. Will the West ever follow suit?

 Reaction to machismo

 The origins of South Korea's male beauty obsession may be more complex, however.
-Maliangkay's 2010 study "The effeminacy of male beauty in Korea" highlights an alternative theory: that the rejection of traditional masculinity was in fact led by women as a backlash against severe gender inequality.
+Maliangkay's 2010 study "The effeminacy of male beauty in Korea" highlights an alternative theory (proposed by Turnbull): that the rejection of traditional masculinity was in fact led by women as a backlash against severe gender inequality.

 One of the main catalysts, the paper argues, was the 1997 Asian financial crisis (known in South Korea as the "IMF crisis").
 Unemployment across the country rose, but figures show that women were disproportionately affected.